High-Resolution Measurements with the CTAO Southern Array: The Case for Pulsar Wind Nebulae: Conclusion

 The analysis presented here also still leaves significant room for improvement and optimization for the multi-TeV energy range and the high-resolution study of small sources: For one, in case of limited event statistics as present in the scenarios considered here, it could become feasible to use an unbinned per-event likelihood formalism as is commonly employed for example in searches for astrophysical neutrinos~\citep{IceCube:2022der}.
 This would in particular replace the PSF averaged over all events with individual per-event PSFs, potentially enhancing the resolution and significance of the observation.
 The analysis can be further optimized for the multi-TeV energy range through a dedicated event selection procedure optimized on this energy range only.
 This could for example result in less stringent gamma-hadron cuts, allowing more background but also increasing the number of signal events.
 Finally, there is also the option to employ the observatory in convergent pointing mode.
 This reduces the field of view of the observatory but increases the average telescope multiplicity of events.
 This is desirable for the on-axis, high-resolution study of small sources as presented here, as the smaller field of view is not relevant and the higher multiplicity leads to better angular resolution.
 This was studied in more detail for CTAO in~\cite{Szanecki:2015zaa}.

-The advent of modular open-source data analysis frameworks such as \emph{gammapy} has now also opened up the possibility of performing direct, likelihood-level, joint analyses of gamma-ray and X-ray data.
-A first study of such a joint analysis using data of \msh\ from eROSITA and H.E.S.S. is currently under development and will be discussed in a forthcoming publication~(see~\cite{Egg:2025cdc}).
+The advent of modular open-source data analysis frameworks such as \emph{gammapy} has now also opened up the possibility of performing direct, likelihood-level, joint analyses of gamma-ray and X-ray data~\citep{Giunti:2022edz,NievasRosillo:2024xwp,Egg:2025cdc}.
+In this context, the specific case of a joint analysis of \msh\ from eROSITA and H.E.S.S. data has been recognized as particularly interesting and will be discussed in a forthcoming publication~(see~\cite{Egg:2025cdc}).
 Analyses of this type will allow to fully harness the physical information contained in the multiwavelength measurement of the sources.

 In this study, we have presented the high-resolution study of PWNe with CTAO.
 There are however more source classes whose study is likely to profit from the improved angular resolution of CTAO:

 SNRs are typically of larger angular size, but also feature observable structure on arcminute scales, known from X-ray observations or - in case of hadronic emission - arising due to the structure of the target gas.
 One prominent candidate source the morphology of which has already been studied extensively is RX J1713.7-3946.
 For example, a recent study by H.E.S.S.~\citep{refId0} probes the radial profile of the TeV emission in comparison to X-ray measurements of the source and finds high-energy particles leaking beyond the shock front seen in X-rays.
 There is also a sensitivity study considering the potential of the CTAO to differentiate between leptonic emission (tracing the X-rays) and hadronic emission (tracing the gas) in RX J1713.7-3946~\citep{CTAConsortium:2017xgl}.
 Both of these studies are also likely to profit from the improved angular resolution achievable with \emph{Free\-PACT}, demonstrating the potential for high-resolution measurements of SNRs with the CTAO.